Chris Broad (cricketer): International record

 At this time Broad made his One Day International debut in 1986, against Australia in Perth, Western Australia where he scored 76 and England won by 37 runs.

 In his only tour of Pakistan in 1987.
 Broad was severely reprimanded by the tour manager after refusing to walk when given out caught behind in the second innings of the Lahore Test match.
 Broad had stood his ground and almost a minute elapsed before Gooch persuaded him to go.
 The game was marred by numerous allegations of unfair dismissals by the umpires.
 Mike Gatting, the England captain, let his views on these decisions be known, both on the pitch and in the press conference after the day's play.

 He was dropped ostensibly for a lack of form, but it was also widely viewed that the England management did not agree with his temperament – he famously knocked his stumps out of the ground after being bowled in the 1988 Sydney Bicentennial Test.
 He was fined the maximum permitted (£500) by the tour manager.
 Broad last played for England in the second Test against Australia in 1989, having played in 25 Test matches with a high score of 162 and an average of 39.54.
 Unusually, he made all of his centuries outside England – four in Australia, one in New Zealand and one in Pakistan.

-Broad was a member of the unofficial and controversial 1990 rebel tour to South Africa.
+Broad was a member of the unofficial England XI for the controversial rebel tour to South Africa in 1989–90.

 Test official

-In 2003, Broad became an ICC Test official, acting as match referee for Test matches and One Day Internationals, including the first match of the World Cricket Tsunami Appeal and serving as match referee in the World Cup Super Eights game between the West Indies and Australia.
+In 2003, Broad was appointed as a match referee for Test matches and One Day Internationals by the International Cricket Council, beginning with the 2003–04 series between New Zealand and Pakistan.

-Broad was the match referee for the Second Test of the Sri Lanka in Pakistan series, and was in a convoy of vehicles that was attacked by terrorists in the 2009 attack on the Sri Lanka national cricket team.
+In 2009, Broad was the match referee for the Test series between Pakistan and Sri Lanka.
+During the second Test in Lahore, he was in a convoy of vehicles that was attacked by terrorists.
 During the attack he reportedly risked his life to protect an injured umpire.
 He and umpire Simon Taufel subsequently criticised the level of protection provided to officials and players, saying in a press conference, "We were promised high levels of security and in our hour of need that security vanished".
 Six Pakistani policemen and two civilians were killed during the attack, and six Sri Lankan cricketers were injured.

+In 2023, Broad tweeted a meme about son Stuart dismissing David Warner again in Test cricket.
+He was supposedly rebuked for this by the ICC and then deleted the tweet.